oldme/harvests/README.markdown

         harvest.let("myFileContent", fs.readFile, "fileName.txt");
         harvest.do(console.log, wait("myFileContent"));

-        //on succes harvest.myFileContent will contain the content
+        //on success harvest.myFileContent will contain the content
         //you can start as many calls and they will be executed when their dependencies are fulfilled

 ## Example 2: